18F/handbook/_pages/how-we-work/equipment.md

 - You have supporting medical documentation for the need for a certain piece of equipment.
 - You only need the equipment to do your work.

 To purchase this type of equipment, attach a doctor's note.
 If you have questions, ask in [#equipment](https://gsa-tts.slack.com/messages/equipment) or [tts-equipment@gsa.gov](mailto:tts-equipment@gsa.gov).
+[More information.](https://insite.gsa.gov/topics/information-technology/508-accessibility/center-for-information-technology-assistance-cita)

 ## Repairs